đŸŒ± A Holistic Invitation for Mental Health Awareness Week

 First of all, practicing Pilates online is super convenient!
 You can do it anytime, anywhere, without having to leave your house.
 Whether you're a busy parent, a student, or someone with a packed schedule, Pilates online is a great way to fit exercise into your day.

 Another awesome thing about Pilates online is the variety.
 There are so many different classes and instructors to choose from.
 Whether you prefer mat-based Pilates or equipment-based Pilates, or if you're a beginner or an experienced practitioner, there's a class out there for you!
 Plus, it's often more affordable than in-person classes, so you can save some cash while getting fit.
 At myphysio we offer a range of instructors, a range of length and types of classes, for just $40 per term this makes great value.
-AND… if you do one of our in-person classes, you will have access to the online classes also!
+AND

 Continue Reading